Skip to main content

 Tips

-• playbook.md contains the full skill instructions that OpenClaw follows.
+• The markdown body contains the full skill instructions that OpenClaw follows.

-• Skills can declare tool dependencies (web_search, exec, etc.) in the manifest.
+• Skills can declare tool dependencies (web_search, web_fetch, etc.) in the frontmatter metadata.